-Communication is vital in order to make the Wadden Sea World Heritage Site known, understood, respected and appreciated, and to support the protection of the site and maintain its OUV.
+Communication is vital to make the Wadden Sea World Heritage Site known, understood, respected and appreciated, and to support the protection of the site and maintain its OUV.
 The TWSC follows a joint Communication Strategy that includes the World Heritage designation.

 The key audiences of the communication activities are politicians, nature conservation agencies, national parks, scientists, research institutions, environmental NGOs, national park partners, the local population and tourism marketing organisations.
 Beyond the TWSC, the audiences are the broader public and media.

 The strategy defines four different approaches to be applied to the different target audiences according to their needs: scientific, popular science, general public including young people and child oriented.
 The strategy includes key messages about the Wadden Sea World Heritage Site, as well as other topics related to the TWSC.
-The key messages serve as input to partners, stakeholders and others while writing about the Wadden Sea World Heritage Site.
+The key messages serve as input to partners, stakeholders and others while communicating about the Wadden Sea World Heritage Site.

 The CWSS coordinates trilateral communication activities among its partners, e.g. the publication and updating of general information on the Wadden Sea World Heritage Site (website, leaflet, video, etc.).
 At the national level, the communication strategy is implemented by the site managers and stakeholders and integrated in the individual communication strategies and concepts.